 "What about the other piece?"
 Obi-Wan asked.

-"The Mercians' piece ended up on an outer rim world.
+"The Mercians' piece ended up in the outer rim.
 Today, we call the planet Mareth."

 "Then that's where we start."

 Julian blanched.
 "Mareth?"
-He narrowed and his eyes and repeated for emphasis: "Mareth?
-You can't be serious about going there—it's under quarantine."
+He narrowed and his eyes and repeated: "Mareth?
+You can't be serious about going there.
+It's under quarantine!"

 "What are you talking about?"
-Landon demanded.
+Landon asked.
 "What quarantine?"

-"Three years ago, there was a disease—a plague.
-It consumed the entire planet," Julian said.
-"The Republic set up an orbital defense system, so that any ships leaving are destroyed—and any incoming ships are blocked by a force field."
+"Fifteen years ago, there was a disease—a planet-wide plague," explained Julian.
+"The Republic set up an orbital defense system so that any ships leaving are destroyed—and any incoming ships are blocked by a force field."

 "There's always a choice," Landon balked.

-"I will not allow this galaxy to fall to the Sith," Obi-Wan said, raking a stern gaze over them.
+"I will not allow this galaxy to fall to the Sith," Obi-Wan said sternly.
 "We all know the stakes.
 We must find the Mercy Seat—and the road starts at Mareth."